 MAPAS Pastoral Support includes:

-- Access to a MAPAS Student Support Advisor for each programme, who is available to help students with pastoral issues such as accommodation, financial, personal, family or work.
+- Access to a MAPAS Student Support Adviser for each programme, who is available to help students with pastoral issues such as accommodation, financial, personal, family or work.

 - Assistance to access key support services such as Student Health and Counselling, Student Learning Services, Spiritual and Religious Support, Tuākana Network, and Student Disability Services.